 There is an opinion that fines are the principal sanctioning form, so the competent person choosing to impose fines at the lower level is "applying the rules that are advantageous to the violating organization or individual" (Report No. 248/BC-UBND dated October 23, 2017 of the People's Committee of Tra Vinh province on sanctioning of administrative violations).
 Another opinion is that applying the principal sanctioning form such as a fine does not cause as much impact on the lives of individuals and organizations as depriving the right to use licenses (Report summarizing 5 years of implementation of the Law on Handling of Administrative Violations in 2012 of the People's Committee of Soc Trang).
 Therefore, the competent person choosing sanction form with less depriving time means "applying the rules that are advantageous to the violating organization or individual" (Minh, 2020).
-Apparently, the work on assessing "applying the rules that are advantageous to the violating organization of the law.
+Apparently, the work on assessing "applying the rules that are advantageous to the violating organization or individual" is not simple and will undoubtedly create an inconsistent interpretation and application of the law.